leaguecn/joplin-arm64-build/README.md

 ./Joplin-arm64.AppImage

 ```
-Good luck to you, guys. i really hope you can run joplin in your arm64 devices, making some tips note.
+Good luck to you, guys. i really hope you can run joplin in your armv7l and arm64 devices, making some tips note.

 ## my build note